AlexOstrander/Sprint-Challenge-Node-Express/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [ ] Mention two parts of Express that you learned about this week. express.Router() && async await

 - [ ] Describe Middleware?
+      Middleware is software that acts as a connector between different services like a database and applications

 - [ ] Describe a Resource?
+      A resource can describe different sources of information, like information about user names stored in a database that would be pulled upon a request to an API.

 - [ ] What can the API return to help clients know if a request was successful?
+      They can return status codes like 200 and 201 to indicate successful request.

 - [ ] How can we partition our application into sub-applications?
+      We can use routers, which you can import into the main server/app

 ## Project Setup